The Revelation to St. John

 The Revelation – Oracles to the 7 Churches (pt.1) – Rev. 2:1-11

-As we read through these seven letters, the challenge to us to see ourselves as being spoken to within these seven oracles.
+Our challenge is to see ourselves as being spoken to within these seven oracles.
 Continuously ask yourself how have I earned Christ’s commendation and how have I deserved his condemnation.
-Most importantly, however, see yourself as the recipient of the promises made…
+Most importantly, however, see yourself as the recipient of the promises made in each of these letters.

 Read More